NEOZEO64/hivecom/README.md

     3. Modular dashboard vizualization of the data on graphs & widgets
 6. Own website that gatheres the data from Thingspeak and displays it in a prettier way

+## Experiences

+This first solution took around one year to build.
+I submitted this to my high school exam and got 15/15 points.
+Yeah!

 **Advantages of the system**:
 - completely autonomous, if you ignore mobile radio connection strength and if you choose a free mobile phone contract
 - beefy power supply & a lot of processing power
 - Convenient webservice for configuration

 **Disadvantages of the system**:
-- Linux & so much processing power on an IoT device is overkill (I do not need a lot of data analysis onboard)
+- Linux & so much processing power on an IoT device is overkill (I do not need a lot of data analysis onboard).
+The IoT device could run on a lot less energy.
 - I did not really understand, what those Python scripts really do and I did not trust them
 - Shaky beehive position, as it was placed on one small weight cell
 - Raspberry Pi always fully on (ca. 150mA at 5V (0.75W)), no sleep function